-Discovering your SSL certificate has unexpectedly expired can feel like a mini-disaster, especially for solo developers managing VPS or bare-metal servers without dedicated support.
-Don’t panic—here's exactly how to get your HTTPS back online quickly and ensure it doesn't happen again.
+Discovering your SSL certificate has expired unexpectedly can feel like a nightmare, especially for solo developers managing VPS or bare-metal servers on their own.
+Don't panic!
+Here's how to get your server back online quickly and ensure it doesn't happen again.

 Step 1: Confirm Your SSL Certificate Expiration